Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Properties of CDM: Incentives, Stability and Fairness

 \subsection{Fairness}

 We consider fairness in terms of ``no justified envy'' \citep{balinski1999,Abdulkadiroglu2003}.
-Here an arm $A_j$ has justified envy if $A_j$ prefers an agent $P_{i'}$ to another agent $P_i$ that pulls $A_j$, even though $P_{i'}$ pulls an arm $A_{j'}$ which ranks below $A_j$ according to the true preference of $P_{i'}$.
-A matching procedure in decentralized markets is fair if no arm has justified envy.
+An arm $A_j$ has justified envy if there exists an agent $P_i$ such that $(P_i,A_j)$ form a blocking pair.
+A matching process in decentralized markets is fair if no arm has justified envy.

+Eliminating justified envy is mathematically the same as stability in college admissions under a centralized clearinghouse \citep{gale1962}.
+However, there exists a significant difference between stability and eliminating justified envy in decentralized markets.
+For example, each school is a strategic agent in college admissions, so stability has strategic implications, whereas eliminating justified envy is motivated by fairness considerations.
+Another difference is that stability in our setting of decentralized markets requires the additional individual rationality condition~(\ref{eqn:accepcond}).

 \begin{theorem} As $T\to\infty$, the CDM is fair for arms.
-That is, no arm has justified envy in the matching outcome realized by CDM. \end{theorem}
+That is, no arm has justified envy in the matching process according to CDM. \end{theorem}

 We now compare CDM with the oracle arm set, where the latter maximizes agents' average-case expected payoff by assuming complete information on opponent agents' strategies.
 For any arm set $\mathcal B_i\subseteq \mathcal A^{T+1}$, let $O_{\mathcal B_i}$ be the set of true states under which agent $P_i$'s strategy of pulling $\mathcal B_i$ results in the over-enrollment: